Tochukz/C-plus-plus-CrashCourse/README.md

 __static_assert: The Preconcepts Stopgap__
 You can use type traits in combination with _static_assert_ to achieve a similar result as using a _concept_.
 Using _static_assert_ as a proxy for concept is a hack, but it's widely uses.

-TOdo: Return to chp6 exercises
+Todo: Return to chp6 exercises

 ### Chapter 7: Expressions
 __Unary Arithmetic Operators__